 10. Neo and Trinity

-Let us not forget that the Matrix was a revolutionary movie that had each and every one of us bending over backwards in slow motion to mimic that famous slo-mo bullet scene.
-I still get a little excited when I see someone sporting a Matrix full-length leather coat in public just because. #goth #emo #sexpervert.
+The Matrix was a revolutionary movie that had each and every one of us bending over backwards in slow motion to mimic that famous slo-mo bullet scene.
+I still get a little excited when I see someone sporting a Matrix full-length leather coat in public, just because.
 These outfits are easy and mega cool, obvs.
 But wouldn’t it be sick, like really, really sick, if you could convince like 10 of your friends to dress up as the black-suited Agents, and show up at a party as Neo and Trinity with a gang of black-suits in tow?!?!
 Just remember, the blue pill takes you home.

 Bonus!
 Scorpion and Kitana

 Mortal Kombat is one of the most successful fighting franchises in the history of video games.
 It’s had a TV series and two movies, with a reboot rumoured for years.
-Some are saying a 2018 release?
 Princess Kitana and Scorpion are two of the most famous characters from the franchise and a really awesome costume duo for all the ninja warriors out there.
 Scorpion is yellow, Sub-Zero is blue.

 Photo Credits: Feature Image Photo by Valeria Boltneva from Pexels.
 Costume images from Pinterest, myself and my awesome friend.